Cost of Delay Calculator

 What this result means

-When waiting changes a lot
+When waiting changes the result

-When the higher payment does the real work
+When the higher payment still helps

 What matters most: